GLambard/threadsafe_generator_for_keras/README.md

-# An "ultimate" thread safe data generation for Keras :zap::zap::zap: :satisfied:
+# An "ultimate" thread safe data generator for Keras :zap::zap::zap: :satisfied:

 If you use [Keras](https://keras.io) for training a neural network's model, you may use ```fit()``` or ```fit_generator()``` functions (see [here](https://keras.io/models/sequential/#sequential-model-methods) for details).
 The latter is particularly